 Le Magnifique purchased the Penguins in 1999 and brought the franchise out of bankruptcy, while he still holds or shares numerous NHL records.

-Lemieux ranks second in points per game average and assists per game average only trailing Wayne Gretzky.
-He is one of the most collectible players in hockey and his cards are continually becoming tougher to find.
+Lemieux ranks second in points per game average and assists per game average, trailing Wayne Gretzky.
+He is one of the most collectible players in hockey, and his cards are continually becoming tougher to find.

-Here’s a list containing three of the best Mario Lemieux rookie cards, as well as investment advice if you’re tempted to add a copy to your personal portfolio (undervalued?
+Here’s a list containing three of the best Mario Lemieux rookie cards and investment advice if you’re tempted to add a copy to your portfolio (undervalued?
 Nathan Mackinnon Rookie Cards).

 Here are ten of the best Mario Lemieux hockey card investments.
 Please note RC denotes rookie card.